Program Information:

 Automotive Technology is designed to provide training and experience in the principles of automotive diagnosis and repair.
-Areas of study include:
+Areas of study in this program include:

 • Automatic Transmission/Transaxle